White Lotus Day

 White Lotus Day is a celebration of Theosophists.
 It is celebrated 8 May, the anniversary of the death of Helena Petrovna Blavatsky, founder of the Theosophical Society.
 Though there are several theosophical organisations, this is one celebration they have in common.

 White Lotus Day is a celebration that encourages meditation about the metaphor of the lotus.
 The lotus is born under the mud, growing through the water to achieve the surface, and therefore the air and the light of sun.

 This growth is identified with man's life, born in earth but desiring the elevation to the air; representing his middle stage between animals and the ultimate reality.
 The seeds of lotus contain (even before they germinate) perfectly formed leaves, a miniature shape of what they would become.

-This flower is often present in eastern religions, which influence is key in the Theosophical Movement.
+This flower is often present in eastern religions, which were key influences in the Theosophical Movement.